JoeFishlock/seaice3p/docs/source/index.rst

-.. celestine documentation master file, created by sphinx-quickstart on Thu May 18 17:34:49 2023.
+.. seaice3p documentation master file, created by sphinx-quickstart on Thu May 18 17:34:49 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Celestine
+seaice3p
 =====================================

 .. toctree::